-Rosie's research explores the place of law in everyday life with a particular focus on legal consciousness studies, resistance and equality struggles.
+Rosie's research explores the place of law in everyday life.
 Her primary interests are in family law, particularly the regulation and recognition of caring and intimate relationships.
+Her current research is focused on mental capacity, care, and dementia.
 Her broader research interests are in the gender, sexuality and law field, and also include human rights, discrimination and equality, labour law and the intersection of law and psychology.
 Her first book, Regulating Sexuality won the 2011 Hart-SLSA Book Prize and Early Career Prize.

 Feedback & office hours

 I am on study leave this term and will not be holding regular office hours.
 If you would like to meet with me, please email for an appointment.

 Outside of these times, or outside term time, please contact me for an appointment.